json-api-dotnet/JsonApiDotNetCore/src/JsonApiDotNetCoreExample/README.md

 - [ ] Dasherized route support
 - [ ] Sorting/Filtering should be handled by the repository so that it is not dependeny on EF ?
 - [ ] Rename ContextEntity ??
-- [x] Refactor relationships links to use an POCO that contains data and links objects

 ## Usage